List of Marvel Comics characters: G: Gorgeous George in other media

 Gorgeous George appears in X-Men: The Animated Series, voiced by Rod Wilson.

 Gorgon

 Gorgon is the name of two characters appearing in American comic books published by Marvel Comics.

 Gorr the Golden Gorilla

 Gorr the Golden Gorilla is a character appearing in American comic books published by Marvel Comics.
 Created by writer Roy Thomas and artist George Pérez, Gorr debuted in Fantastic Four #171–175 (June–October 1976).
-He appeared in Marvel Two-in-One #63 (May 1980), Quasar #14–16 (September–November 1990), and Deadpool: Badder Blood (2023).
-He is an extraterrestrial evolved gorilla, who is a genetically engineered gold-colored with human-like intellect and immense physical attributes, as well as resistance to fire.
-The character has faced the superhero team the Fantastic Four.

 Gorr is a golden gorilla given human intelligence and greatly increased strength by the High Evolutionary.

-Fearing that Galactus was about to destroy his creation Counter-Earth, the High Evolutionary created Gorr and sent him to Earth to seek the aid of the Fantastic Four.
-However, when he arrived on Earth, Gorr became inexplicably mutated into a King Kong-sized monstrosity and went on a rampage through Manhattan, climbing to the top of the Chrysler Building.
-When the Fantastic Four intervened, Gorr duped them into coming aboard his ship and transported them to Counter-Earth.
-The Fantastic Four, High Evolutionary, and Gorr were unable to convince Galactus not to destroy Counter-Earth, though Galactus challenged them to find a replacement within 48 hours.
-Gorr and the Human Torch found an Earth-like planet, which turned out to be inhabited by Skrulls.
-The Skrulls abandoned the planet after an altercation with Gorr, leaving the planet uninhabited and thus worthless to Galactus.
-Ultimately, the Impossible Man convinced Galactus to devour his own planet of Poppup instead.
-Gorr remained with the High Evolutionary as a "valet."
+When the High Evolutionary arrives on Earth, Gorr mutates into a King Kong-sized monstrosity and rampages through Manhattan, climbing to the top of the Chrysler Building.
+When the Fantastic Four intervene, Gorr dupes them into coming aboard his ship and transports them to Counter-Earth.
+Galactus attempts to destroy Counter-Earth, but is stopped by Impossible Man, who convinces him to destroy his own planet of Poppup.
+Gorr remains with the High Evolutionary as a valet.

-Much later, Gorr became a prisoner/research project of the Stranger, held captive on his laboratory world alongside Stranger's other prisoners.
-When the Overmind attacked the Stranger, he freed the Stranger's captives including Gorr who escaped.